 Information for travellers

-Castilla y Leon is one of Europe's largest regions.
-It is made up of nine provinces - Avila, Burgos, Leon, Palencia, Salamanca, Segovia, Soria, Valladolid and Zamora - and boasts a greater cultural, ethnological and natural heritage than practically any other region in Spain.
-In addition, it is here that the first traces of the Spanish language can be seen.
+Castilla y León is one of the largest regions in Europe.
+It is made up of nine provinces, Ávila, Burgos, León, Palencia, Salamanca, Segovia, Soria, Valladolid and Zamora and stands out for being one of the Spanish regions with the greatest cultural, heritage, ethnographic and natural wealth and where the first traces are found of the Spanish language.

-Castilla y Leon also possesses much of Spain's cultural heritage, with more than 300 castles, almost 400 museums housing the artistic, cultural and ethnographic wealth of our region as well as 23,000 archaeological sites.
-It also has around festivals of international, national and regional tourist interest.
-Particularly worthy of mention are the Holy Week celebrations, undoubtedly one of the most attractive tourist attractions due to their deeply religious, cultural and traditional nature: Castilla y Leon is the site of no fewer than 8 of the 22 celebrations declared to be of international tourist interest in Spain.
+In addition Castilla y León treasures a large part of the Spanish cultural heritage, more than 300 castles, more than 400 museums, collections and interpretation centers that collect the artistic, cultural and ethnographic wealth of our Region as well as 23.000 archaeological sites.
+It also has more than a hundred festivals declared of regional, national and international tourist interest, of which Holy Week, one of the most deeply rooted and popular religious, cultural and popular manifestations, and of which Castilla y León It has 8 of the 22 declared of international tourist interest in all of Spain.